Confidential · 2026

 Learn

-Users who requested features are notified when they ship.
-Corners that were cut get surfaced for revisiting.
-Deferred flows get queued back in.
+Users who requested features get notified when they ship.
+Corners that were cut get surfaced.
 Every cycle feeds the next.
-The process compounds instead of resetting.
+The process compounds.

 Three stages of product automation